 At first glance a clashing blend of neoclassical buildings, wide tree-lined boulevards, and brutal post-Stalinist apartment blocks, Bucharest can be a confusing place, but is a city that rewards closer inspection.

-Filled with grey communist housing estates that were built to hide the finer bourgeois architectural details, it’s difficult to conceive that this misunderstood city once inspired the nickname ‘Paris of the Balkans’.
+Filled with grey communist housing estates that were often built around or sometimes on top of the finer bourgeois architectural details, it’s difficult to conceive that this misunderstood city once inspired the nickname ‘Little Paris’.
 But there are plenty of reminders of a glorious past, and also of a potentially glorious future.

 The most symbolic building in Romanian culture, and the spiritual landmark of a nation, is the Atheneum.
 Built in the heart of the city in the 1880s, this magnificent concert hall has seen great politicians and scientists give lectures, had orchestras and musicians from around the world come to perform, and shown exhibitions of great paintings and sculpture by the masters of fine arts.